Translate

 This session, three bills – HB 1205, SB 375, and SB 524 – aimed to ban transgender girls from playing on sports teams that align with their gender identity at either the interscholastic level, the collegiate level, or both.
 Athletics are an important part of childhood, offering opportunities to build a sense of belonging and learn important life skills like teamwork, leadership, confidence, and self-discipline.
 The overwhelming majority of transgender kids, like most children, don’t play at elite levels; they just want to participate with their peers.

-• Status of HB 1205: Headed to Governor
+• Status of HB 1205: Signed into Law by Governor

 HB 1205 bans transgender girls from playing on girls sports teams at public middle and high schools.
 It is unclear how this bill would be enforced, which could lead to intrusive and damaging inquisitions on any student-athlete.
 The bill passed both the House and Senate, and is now headed to the Governor’s desk.